eradman/entr/README.md

 Releases History
 ----------------

-1.7 Stat deleted file until success before running a command _2012-11-20_
+1.7 Successfully stat deleted files before running a command _2012-11-20_

 1.6 Works with NFS mounts on Linux, no need for pthreads on BSD _2012-08-10_